Kidney infection

 Oral antibiotics usually can treat kidney infections.
 But a brief hospital stay and a short course of intravenous (I.V.) antibiotics are sometimes required.
 If not treated with antibiotics, the infection may damage the kidneys.
 The infection may also spread to the bloodstream and become life-threatening, especially in young children and the elderly.

-How can you care for a kidney infection?
+How can you care for your child who has a kidney infection?

-• To relieve pain, take a hot shower or lay a heating pad (set on low) over your lower belly.
-Never go to sleep with a heating pad in place.
-Put a thin cloth between the heating pad and your skin.
+• To relieve pain, have your child take a hot bath or lay a hot water bottle over your child’s lower belly.
+Keep a cloth between the hot water bottle and your child’s skin.

 To help prevent kidney infections

-• If you have symptoms of a bladder infection, such as burning when you urinate or having to urinate often, call your doctor so you can treat the problem before it gets worse.
+• Watch for symptoms of a bladder infection, such as burning when urinating or having to urinate often.
+If you see symptoms, call your doctor so you can treat the problem before it gets worse.
 If you do not treat a bladder infection quickly, it can spread to the kidney.

-• Men should keep the tip of the penis clean.
+• For boys, keep the tip of the penis clean.

 Call your doctor now or seek immediate medical care if:

-• Your child has symptoms that a kidney infection is getting worse.
+• You have symptoms that a kidney infection is getting worse.
 These may include:

 • A frequent need to urinate without being able to pass much urine.